There is no denying that the COVID-19 pandemic has caused major educational disruption not just in Jersey and Guernsey, but all over the globe.

 Let’s be honest; no one enjoys having their sleep disrupted by a persistent alarm clock that won’t stop blaring until you’re jolted awake.

 There are days when our bodies and minds just crave one more hour of sleep to function properly.
-Equally, there are days when once home from school, children and parents alike just want to stay inside and not venture out into the cold and dark.
-On such days, online learning comes to the rescue!
+Equally, in the often wet and windy winter months in Jersey and Guernsey, there are days when children and parents alike just want to stay inside and not venture back out into the cold and dark.
+On such days, online tutoring comes to the rescue!